-In the United States, most stocks are traded on either the New York Stock Exchange or the NASDAQ and use a special ticker symbol.
+In the United States, most stocks are traded on either the New York Stock Exchange or the NASDAQ and use a ticker symbol.
 (The symbol for Coca-Cola, for example, is KO.
-Amazon’s is AMZN, while Facebook is merely FB.)
+Amazon’s is AMZN, while Facebook is FB.)

 Supply and demand also drive the price of shares of stock.
 So, if people have an overwhelming desire to own shares of a company, they will rise in value.

 In this case, the investor must take time to learn whether share prices are appropriate based on the company’s financial performance, or driven by speculation and hype.

 In addition to potentially growing in value, stocks can also produce income for the investor.
 Many stocks offer dividends to shareholders every quarter.
 This means that the company distributes a portion of its net earnings to investors.